roullli/Rightware_Assignment/README.md

 http://172.20.0.4:8000/

 _P.s.
-Since security was not a requirement for this assignment I ignored to take those into accont and I have just set them as a plaintext in the file.
-But with som amount of effort and using Environment Variables we could make it secure._
+Since security was not a requirement for this assignment I ignored to take those into account and I have just set them as plaintext in the file.
+But with some amount of effort and using Environment Variables we could make it secure._